 ICFOSS is the outcome of a decade of work by Free Software enthusiasts, advocates, developers and supporters in the state of Kerala and outside.
 Recognizing the strides made by the FOSS community in Kerala, and sensing a need to do more, the Government of Kerala, in 2008, had set up a Committee headed by Prof. Rahul De of IIM Bangalore to recommend what further could be done to support the cause of FOSS.
-Prof. De's Committee, after consulting the FOSS Community and its leaders, made several recommendations to the to the Government of Kerala.
-The suggestions were of which setting up of a nodal organization for supporting and extending Free Software activities in the state.
-But, at the same time linking with communities, developers, groups and institutions abroad.
+Prof. De's Committee, after consulting the FOSS Community and its leaders, made several recommendations to the Government of Kerala.
+The suggestions were regardng setting up of a nodal organization for supporting and extending Free Software activities in the state along with linking with communities, developers, groups and institutions abroad.